Diana-Gaytan/Recomendaciones-para-sembrad-os-de-aguacate/README.md

   Similarly, the average number of avocado trees that can contain one hectare will be obtained for later representation in a graph.
   The determination of the number of recommended trees in the study area will be obtained through the use of Python programming language, aided by the libraries: GDAL, OGR, OSGeo, among others.
   The program is planned to obtain the coordinates of points separated by 10m each.
-  With the data obtained, the graph and the analysis of the average number of trees that can grow will be made.
+  With the data obtained, the analysis of the average number of trees that can grow will be made.
   Keywords: Recommendation.
 Avocado.
 Quantity of trees.
 Surface.
 Pyhton.
 GDAL.
 OGR.
 OSGeo.
 Averange.